danielsokolowski/django-html5monkeypatch/README.md

 	'django.contrib.admin',
 	'django.contrib.gis',

-	# Stand alone APPS - see any specific settings at bottom of settings.py file
+	# Stand alone APPS - see any app specific settings at bottom of this settings.py file
 	'html5monkeypatch',
 	)

-##Credits
+## Well behaved Monkeypatch Example

+IMHO below is an example of a well behaved patch, verbose and obvious is good, this evolved over a few iterations and your comments are welcomed on this approach:

+	import hashlib
+	import logging
+	import inspect
+	logger = logging.getLogger(__name__)

+	# be nice and tell you are patching
+	logger.info("Patching 'Field.widget_attrs = widget_attrs_monkeypatched': Adds new html5 input attributes support by "
+	            " automatically mapping from the Field instance")

+	# be nicer and confirm signature of code we are patching and warn if it has changed
+	# raise Exception(hashlib.md5(inspect.getsource(Field.widget_attrs)).hexdigest()) # uncommet to find latest hash
+	if not 'fdd8b32e3c5d782f7af69b29bf1b933b' == \
+	        hashlib.md5(inspect.getsource(Field.widget_attrs)).hexdigest():
+	    logger.warn("md5 signature of 'Field.widget_attrs' does not match Django 1.5.
+There is a slight chance patch " "might be broken so please compare and update this monkeypatch.")

+	Field.widget_attrs_premonkeypatch = Field.widget_attrs
+	def widget_attrs_monkeypatched(self, widget):
+	    """
+	    MONKEYPATCHED: Adds new html5 input attributes support by automatically mapping from the Field instance:
+	    """
+	    ...
+	    < do patchy things > ...
+	    ...
+	    return attrs
+	widget_attrs_monkeypatched.__doc__ += Field.widget_attrs.__doc__  # be still super nice and update the docstring

+	# do the actual patch
+	Field.widget_attrs = widget_attrs_monkeypatched
+	del widget_attrs_monkeypatched  # clean up namespace

+## Credits

 Inspired by github: rhec / django-html5 but completely different.